MultiQC/MultiQC/.github/CONTRIBUTING.md

 cd bioconda-recipes/recipes
 rm -r multiqc
 conda skeleton pypi multiqc
+# Check that only the new things have changed
 git commit
 git push
-# Submit a Pull Request
+# Submit a Pull Request and merge
 ```
 13. Tell UPPMAX about the new version and ask for the module system to be updated.
 14. Create new demo reports for the website and upload.